 What Changes Did the M Performance Division Introduce Post-2005?

 2015 led to a rocky start for BMW’s new M2.
 While the 2015 M2 wasn’t a total wash, it lacked the handling and power that the 2015 Porsche 718 Cayman offered drivers.
 BMW was able to bounce back in 2018 with the M2 Competition Coupe.
 The all-new M2 down-tuned the M3’s engine while receiving a major mechanical overhaul.
-These adjustments gave the M2 Competition the tools it needed to offer drivers a composed ride that translated to quality sale marks.
+These adjustments gave the M2 Competition the tools to offer drivers a composed ride that translated to quality sales marks.

 M Division’s newest addition is the ultrapowerful M8.
-This new M Class vehicle is available in Gran Coupé, coupé, and convertible configurations.
+This latest M Class vehicle is available in Gran Coupé, coupé, and convertible configurations.
 The BMW M8’s engine is a 4.4-liter twin-turbo V8 that churns out 616 horsepower.
 Performance specs like these allow the M8 to stand confidently alongside Gran Coupé competitors like Aston Martin and Mercedes-Benz AMG.

 - Performance